Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (AgriFutures)

 Approximately 65% of this economic impact occurs in the province of New South Wales, where nearly 18,000 individuals participate as competitors, volunteers, or employees.
-Most breeding farms in Australia are dedicated to thoroughbreds.
-These horses are frequently shipped domestically and overseas for the purpose of racing.
+Most breeding farms in Australia are dedicated to thoroughbreds, which are frequently shipped domestically and overseas for racing.

 Horse Farming Industry Statistics